Efficient Generator of Mathematical Expressions for Symbolic Regression: Methodology

 Symbolic regression methods search through the space of candidate mathematical expressions for the right-hand side of the equation to find the one that optimally fits the measurements.
 Mathematical expressions can be represented in different ways.
 We commonly use the infix notation, where operators are placed between two sub-expressions they operate on, e.g., $A + B$, where $A$ and $B$ are sub-expressions.
 Infix notation uses parentheses to indicate the order in which the operations need to be performed.
 Prefix (Polish) or postfix (reverse Polish) notations do not need parentheses since the operators are written before or after the two sub-expressions, e.g., $+ A B$ or $A B +$.
 The three notations correspond to different traversals of the nodes in an expression tree.
 The latter is a hierarchical data structure, where the inner nodes correspond to mathematical operators and functions, while the leaf nodes correspond to variables and constants.

-In symbolic regression, the constants' values are fitted against the measured data from $S$, while the variables include all non-target ones from $V$.
+In symbolic regression, the constants' values are fitted against the measured data from $S$, while variables include elements from $V$ without the target variable.
 We assume binary expression trees since standard arithmetic operators are binary.
 We take that the second descendant node is null in the inner nodes corresponding to single-argument functions.
 We define the height of an expression tree as the number of nodes on the longest path from the root node to one of the leaves.
 Figure~\ref{fig:eq-representation} depicts an example expression tree with a height of four, along with the corresponding mathematical expression in different notations.

 Our model generates expression trees, as they have several advantages over sequences (strings).
 Firstly, it is easy to achieve syntactic correctness, since operators and functions are in the inner nodes, while variables and constants are in the leafs.
 Secondly, information needs to travel at most $\log n$ steps up the tree (up to the tree's height) instead of $n$ steps along the sequence (up to the length of the sequence).
 Lastly, sub-expressions can be encoded independently of each other during the encoding process.